 - The Mental Health Workforce Working Group is considering ways the existing mental health workforce and the current services and systems may be restructured to increase access and better support behavioral and mental health across the lifespan.
 This working group is focused on the need to rethink a mental health workforce that emphasizes the natural strengths and supports available to communities to improve well-being for all.
-We are currently developing a white paper to identify models for mental health workforce support and sustainability.
+The Working Group has recently published a white paper identifying models for mental health workforce support and sustainability.

 What We’ve Worked On